 In 1884, Currimjee Jeewanjee, a young man of 22 leaves Mandvi, in Gujarat, India and arrives in Mauritius on the 4th May.
-Initially he takes up employment in Port Louis and in 1890 sets up his own business Currimjee Jeewanjee & Co in partnership
+Initially he takes up employment in Port Louis and in 1890 sets up his own business.
+In 1900, he starts Currimjee Jeewanjee & Co in partnership with his two brothers Noorbhay and Hossenbhay Jeewanjee, mainly dealing in livestock feed.